mromein/mromein.github.io/_pages/cv.md

 awards:
   - name: "ITP Research Resident"
     description: >
-      Year long residency at ITP providing assistance for graduate students in the form of office hours, TA’ing classes, and developing workshops to assist students.
+      Year long residency at ITP providing assistance for graduate students in the form of office hours, assisting classes, and developing workshops to assist students.
 Also spent time researching and developing methods for scanning bodies and developing choreographic languages for motion capture enabled dance performances.
     date: "August 2016 - August 2017"
     place: "Tisch School of the Arts ITP"
     location: "NYC"

   - name: "ACE Artist in Residence"
     description: >
-      Micro residency at the Ace Hotel in Manhattan for one night.
+      Micro residency at the Ace Hotel in Manhattan.
     date: "March 26th 2017"
     place: "ACE Hotel"
     location: "NYC"

-  - name: "xStory Experiments in Storytelling Google Grant"
+  - name: "Google xStory"
     description: >
-      Research group at ITP centered around experiments in storytelling and sponsored by Google.
+      Research group at NYU centered around experiments in storytelling and sponsored by Google.
 Funding provided for research relating to scanning and rigging real life bodies.
-    date: "March 26th 2017"
+    date: "September 2015 - May 2017"
-    place: "ACE Hotel"
+    place: "NYU, ITP"
     location: "NYC"

   - name: "Keck Art & Technology Summer Research Grant"
     description: >
-      Stipend for a summer of research centered around circuit bending.
-Developed many different instruments and led a workshop on making your own circuit bent instrument.
+      Grant for the purpose of researching circuit bending.
+Developed many different instruments and led a workshop on developing circuit bent instruments.
     date: "June - Aug 2009"
     place: "Willamette University"
     location: "Salem, OR"